MDAnalysis/pytng/docs/index.rst

 While the TNG format supports storage of simulations conducted in the grand canonical ensemble, PyTNG does not currently support this.
-Additonally, the TNG format includes a MOLECULES block that contains the simulation topology.
+Additonally, the TNG format includes a TNG_MOLECULES block that contains the simulation topology.
 PyTNG does not currently make use of this information.